 It's not entirely obvious from this one simple example how to compute such an average in general.
 Let's look at a somewhat more complicated case.
-Suppose that the velocity of an object is $16t^2 + 5$ feet per second.
-What is the average velocity between t = 1 and t = 3?
+Suppose that the function is $16t^2 + 5$ .
+What is the average between t = 1 and t = 3?
 Again we set up an approximation to the average: